 On no account should a child come to school with medicine if he/she is unwell.
-Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers prescribed medicine.
+Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers medicine (only prescribed medicine 4 times a day).
 If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary the emergency services.
 Pupils should not bring any medication to school for self-administration.

-The school will keep a small stock of antihistamine (for children who have a prescribed epi-pen), for administration with parental consent (template B or gained at the time of administration) for symptoms that arise during the school day.
-All other prescribed medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
+All medication must be supplied by the parent/guardian in the original pharmacist's container, clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
 Medicines must be delivered to the school office with the appropriate consent form Template C (Appendix 2).
 The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day by letter.